Robdowski/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive websites will be designed to look good on all devices with certain breakpoints for different devices, while a fully responsive design will look good on all devices by flowing with the page.
+In other words, responsive design is more fluid.

 2. Describe what it means to be mobile first vs desktop first.

+    Desktop first: Build for Desktop and then scale down to smaller screens.
+Mobile first: Phone first and scale up.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It allows us to get the default browser font size down to 10px so that we can scale it in multiples of 10.
+(1 rem = 10 px, 2 rem = 20px).
+The reason we use percentage instead of a hard pixel value is to not overwrite anyone's additional settings, eg. for people who have the text set to larger.

 4. How would you describe preprocessing to someone new to CSS?

+    It is a coding language for CSS that allows you to change the rules a little bit and make things a little easier.
+Your code then gets compliled by a program and turned into a normal CSS file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Favorite concept: additional variables and mix-ins.
+I actually don't like nesting that much in CSS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.